ErrorAtLine0/infinipaint/README.md

 	- Rotate the canvas
 - Place bookmarks on the canvas to jump to later
 - Undo/Redo
-- PNG, JPG, WEBP export of specific parts of the canvas at any resolution (Screenshot Tool)
+- PNG, JPG, WEBP export of specific parts of the canvas at any resolution (Screenshot)
+- SVG export of specific parts of the canvas (Screenshot)
 - Transform (Move, Scale, Rotate) any object on the canvas (Rectangle Select Tool/Lasso Select Tool)
 - Display Images and animated GIFs on the canvas
 	- Note: May take a lot of memory to store and display images compared to other objects, especially GIFs
 - Hide (or unhide) the UI by pressing Tab
 - Remappable keybinds
 - Create custom UI themes
-- Static square grid at initial zoom level
+- Place infinite square grids on the canvas as guides for drawing
+    - Grids come with various properties, including changing color, and displaying coordinate axes.
 - Other tools: Textbox, Rectangle, Circle, Eye dropper/color picker, Edit/cursor
 - Can copy/paste selected objects (Ctrl-C Ctrl-V).
 This can also be done between different files, as long as they're open in different tabs in the same window.
-- Any file can be placed on the canvas, and using the edit tool, you can download any file/image on the canvas to your computer.
+- Any file can be placed on the canvas.
+Using the edit tool, you can download any file/image on the canvas to your computer.
 This can be used as a sort of file sharing mechanism in a collaborative canvas (should probably only use this for small files...)